wloryo/lbrules/README.md

 <img src="/pool1andpool2.png" width="90%">

-And if we look at the public IP level, you have have 1 public IP which has more then 300 rules  associated.
+And if we look at the public IP level, you can have 1 public IP which has more then 300 rules  associated.
 So add new public IP won't help you to increase the total rules which can be installed.

 <img src="/publicip.png" width="90%">